qjpcpu/http/README.md

 - **Middleware Architecture**: Easily add functionality like logging, retries, and auth to clients or individual requests.
 - **Fluent Interface**: Configure your client with a clean, chainable API.
-- **Automatic Retries**: Built-in support for exponential backoff and jitter to handle transient network issues.
+- **Automatic Retries**: Built-in support for linear jitter backoff to handle transient network issues.
 - **Request & Response Debugging**: Detailed logging of requests and responses for easy debugging.
 - **Effortless Mocking**: Mock server responses for reliable and fast unit tests.
 - **Connection Pooling & Keep-Alive**: High performance by default, with efficient connection reuse.
+- **Client Forking**: Efficiently create specialized child clients from a base template while sharing the underlying connection pool.
 - **Helper Methods**: Convenient methods for common tasks like `PostJSON`, `PostForm`, and `Download`.
-- **Context-Aware**: Full support for `context.Context` for cancellation and deadlines.
+- **Context-Aware**: Full support for `context.Context` for request cancellation and deadlines.

 ## Installation